Blog written by Guest Blogger, Eskinder Assefa

 The results were “shockingly bad,” says Homkes.
 Only about one-third could name their company’s top three goals and, “even given five tries, only about 50% could agree on the same one priority.”

 Alignment problems start at the top when even senior executives don’t fully agree on the top priorities or what the core purpose of the company is.
 This lack of alignment then leads to fragmentation of efforts as each department begins forming its own agenda.
 As teams get vested in their own agendas, it becomes increasingly harder to attain alignment and shared purpose.
+Organizational alignment starts at the top and the top prioities need to be communicated daily to the team.

 Misalignment is Very Costly

 This can get very costly.
 Just before the iPhone came out, Bill Gates, then Chairman of Microsoft, asked CEO Steve Ballmer to create a copycat product to forestall Apple’s dominance in this field.
 While Ballmer did pass on this request to his senior executives—each of whom had R&D budgets in the several hundreds of millions of dollars, they failed to produce anything that could slow down the iPhone.
 Microsoft ended up losing many tens of billions of dollars of sales due to its lack of alignment on top priorities.
+Skip level meetings can help bridge the gaps between management levels.

 It is vital for CEOs to ensure that their employees are fully engaged and aligned—that they understand the value and importance of what they do every day.